miguel-angel-monjas/master-thesis/hadoop-cluster-setup.md

 The creation of a Hadoop cluster is an intermediate step in the deployment of a Spark cluster.
 The main reason to require a Hadoop cluster is the size of our datasets, for which a single instance is not enoug.

 ## Instance creation
-We create three instances in the OpenStack cloud: we’ll name them `hdfs-master`, `hdfs-slave-1` and `hdfs-slave-2`.
-The flavor used has the following features:
+We create three instances in the OpenStack cloud: we’ll name them `cluster-master`, `cluster-slave-1` and `cluster-slave-2`.
+The image used is Ubuntu 16.04 and the flavor (`Spark-Intensive`) has the following features:
 * **Memory**: 32 GB
 * **vCPU**: 32

-The image used is Ubuntu 16.06.
-All of them are provided a floating IP address (in our environment: `10.65.104.210`, `10.65.104.175`, and `10.65.104.176`).
+All of them are given a private IP address, `<master-ip-address>`, `<slave--ip-address>` and `<slave-2-ip-address>`.
+We also manually assign a floating IP address to the master instance, `<master-floating-ip-address>` (during setup, slave instances may be also assigned floating ip addresses.
+They are removed once the cluster is setup.

 ## Install Java on all instances
 We plan to install Oracle Java 8 and follow some tutorial found on the Internet ([here](http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/) and [here](http://stackoverflow.com/questions/19275856/auto-yes-to-the-license-agreement-on-sudo-apt-get-y-install-oracle-java7-instal)):